Lower Limb Prosthesis in Phoenix

 Syme Ankle Disarticulation

-This modifies a Syme amputation for better prosthetic fitting and the cosmetic improvement of your ankle.
+This modifies a Syme amputation for better prosthesis fitting and the cosmetic improvement of your ankle.

 Below-Knee (Transtibial)

-Below-knee prosthesis improves balance, stability, and movement with a range of foot/ankle components available, depending on your particular needs.
+A below-knee prosthesis improves balance, stability, and movement.
+Depending on your particular needs, a range of foot/ankle components is available.

 Above-Knee

-Above-knee prosthetics involve socket, knee/ankle joints, as well as foot components for achieving balanced and stable mobility.
+Above-knee prostheses involve sockets, knee/ankle joints, and foot components to achieve balanced and stable mobility.

 Hip Disarticulation